tomchor/ezkpp/_build/html/_sources/compiling.txt

 dependencies of a program: it is everything the program needs to be available in the system (softwares, libraries, etc.) before it's installed.

-Be sure that FLEX (which is a public domain `lexical analizer <https://en.wikipedia.org/wiki/Lexical_analysis>`_) is installed on your machine.
+Be sure that FLEX (which is a public domain `lexical analizer
+<https://en.wikipedia.org/wiki/Lexical_analysis>`_) is installed on your
+machine.
 You can run ``flex --version`` and if it is installed you should see something like ``flex 2.6.0``.
-If instead you see something like ``flex: command not found`` then it means that it is not installed and you're going to have to install it by running ``sudo apt update && sudo apt install flex`` if you're running Linux natively (depending on your Linux distribution) or by manually installing downloading and installing the file if you're emulating (with Cygwin, for example).
+If instead you see something like ``flex: command not found`` then it means that it is not installed and you're going to have to install it by running ``sudo apt update && sudo apt install flex`` if you're running Linux natively (depending on your Linux distribution) or by manually downloading and installing the file if you're emulating (with Cygwin, for example).
 A quick google search should tell you how to install it easily.
-Note: if ``flex`` isn't available for you, you might need to install the Flex-dev package with ``sudo apt install flex-devel.x86_64``.
+Note: if ``flex`` isn't available for you, you might need to install the Flex-dev package with ``sudo apt install flex-devel.x86_64`` or something similar.

 Be also sure that ``yacc`` and ``sed`` are installed by typing ``which yacc`` and ``which sed``.
 If you see something like ``/usr/bin/sed`` or